Causal Inference for Social Discrimination Reasoning: Causal Individual Discrimination

-However, a major drawback of directly using a discrimination measure over the contingency table as in Fig.~\ref{symbolic} is that it does not account for differences of the individuals in the neighborhood.
+While we concentrate on $RD$, our approach readily applies to other measures defined in terms of contingency tables such as risk ratio, odds ratio, etc., and to their tests of statistical significance (see surveys~\cite{RR2014,DBLP:journals/datamine/Zliobaite17}).
+A major drawback of directly using a discrimination measure over the contingency table as in Figure~\ref{symbolic} is that it does not account for differences between the individuals in the neighborhood.
 Although we consider in the neighborhood tuples that are close to each other, differences in the attribute values of tuples in the protected and those in the unprotected group may still support different decisions for such groups.
-For example, in an employee salary dataset several factors may contribute to the high/low salary of an employee (education, work hours, age, etc.) while it is desired that males and females with similar credentials should have similar salaries.
-In addition, some variables, e.g. work hours, can predict both the gender of the employee and the salary (females often work fewer hours than males, and fewer work hours imply lower salaries).
-Therefore, any attempt to estimate the discrimination degree of the dataset will be biased as it will be confounded by these variables.
-We aim, instead, at estimating the \emph{causal} effect of belonging to the protected group on the negative outcome.
+For example, in an employee salary dataset several factors may contribute to the high/low salary of an employee (education, work hours, age, etc.).
+While it is desired that males and females with similar credentials should have similar salaries, observed difference in salaries of males and females in the neighborhood of an employee could signify potential discrimination or favoritism.
+The calculated risk difference of the employee, however, would be biased if is found, for instance, that females in the dataset work fewer hours than males and employees working for fewer hours obtain lower salaries.
+Thus, the factor work hours confounds the estimated risk difference.
+We aim, instead, at estimating the \emph{causal} effect of belonging to the protected group on the outcome by handling the effect of confounding factors.